melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-de/seurat-de.md

 ### Step 2: Aggregate our counts based on treatment group, cell-type, and donor id

-Condensing our single-cell matrix in this manner is referred to 'pseudobulking'.
+Collapsing our single-cell matrix in this manner is referred to as creating a 'pseudo-bulk' count matrix..
 We're making a condensed count matrix that looks more like a bulk matrix so that we can use bulk differential expression algorithms like DESeq2.
 We can see this clearly when we have a look at the ifnb.pseudbulk.df we make in the following code block.

 ```r
 ifnb.pseudobulk <- AggregateExpression(ifnb.filtered, assays = "RNA",